ondrolexa/apsg/README.md

 ## License

 APSG is free software: you can redistribute it and/or modify it under the terms of the MIT License.
-A copy of this license is provided in ``LICENSE`` file.
+A copy of this license is provided in the [LICENSE](https://github.com/ondrolexa/apsg/blob/master/LICENSE) file.